TCWaterhouse/chip8/README.md

-# chip8
+# CHIP-8
-A CHIP-8 emulator writtern in Python.
+A CHIP-8 interpreter writtern in Python.